ondevice/ondevice-demo/01_jessie_docker/README.md

     curl -sSL https://repo.ondevice.io/install_deb.sh | bash -e

+Once that's installed, let's switch to our newly created user:

+    su - myuser

+From now on, everything is done as `myuser`

-Once that's installed, you can run `ondevice setup` and enter the API keys that's been generated for your account
+Run `ondevice setup` and enter the API keys that's been generated for your account

     $ ondevice setup
     User: ...